mhafizbmd/splunk-siem-homelab/Day 4: Alerts & Reports.md

 # **Day 4: Alerts and Reports**

-On Day 4, we will be simulating SSH failures, created a scheduled report, built a real-time alert, and tested it.
+On Day 4, we will be simulating SSH failures, created a scheduled report, built a real-time alert, and testing it.

 ### Actions
 - **Event type**: defined `ssh_failed_login` to capture all “Failed password” SSH events